sailngarbwm/intro-to-python/Python_Installation.md

 # Installing Python

-This is guide for those trying to install Python for the first time, or who already have Python installed and want to install a set of packages/libraries
+This is guide for those trying to install Python for the first time on their local machine.
+Because it is currently the most popular programming package out there, there are a myriad different ways of getting Python set up on your machine, as well as many different programs, called editors or Integrated Development Environments, to write and run Python programs.
+Perusing your way through all the different ways to Python can be a painful process.
+That is why we will show you the two easiest (in my opinion anyway) ways to install python on your machine, along with managing all of the open source packages that make life as a Pythonista much easier!

+In order to use Python on your computer, you need to install python, a package manager for open source packages, and optionally, a editor (a program that makes it easier to write code) or Integrated Development Environment ( or IDE, a program that makes it easier to write code, as well as run that code you have created).
+In this course we strongly recommend you use a python packaging manager like Anaconda, or Enthought to manage the version of Python.
+This is because the dependencies that a program you write can be quite fragile, and if you update one version of a python package, it may end up breaking your code by not being able to play well with the other python packages installed.
+So use a Python dependency manager like Anaconda will help by doing a couple of things:

+1. Making sure that all of the dependencies will work with each other
+2. Allowing you to create multiple virtual environments (aka versions of python, and it's packages), where you can protect the changes you make in one project without breaking things in another project
+3. allow for saving and sharing the exact set of packages you used to do the cool thing you are going to do with Python.

+We show you how to use Anaconda here, as it is more popular in the research field, and the one that we use most often.
+It has the added benefit that it can also manage related software such as R, and some other related programming languages to make it even more handy!
+As for doing the actually writing and running of the code, we will use jupyter notebooks.

-The options are:
+The options we will show you in this document are:
 - Anaconda - The easiest option.
 Installs base Python as well as a range of commonly used packages.
 Requires approximately 400mb of space on hard-drive.
 - Miniconda - Slightly harder option.
 Installs base Python, and allows the user to control which packages to install.
 Good for people with limited space.
 - pip - Slighter harder still option.
 The in-built Python installation manager.

-As this introductory workshop is designed to be paired with the event *Open Research*, this installation guide will also cover the package dependencies required for the stats and visualisation extension workshop which will be run during the event.
+As this introductory workshop is designed to be paired with the *VALA tech camp introduction to python workshop*, this installation guide will also cover the package dependencies required for the workshop,

-If you are not taking part in the Open Research event, then you can just install base Python as per the instructions below, but only install the Jupyter and Numpy packages (if using miniconda or pip)

 ## Installing Python with Anaconda